cascadiajs/2013.cascadiajs.com/README.md

-###IMPORTANT: Deadline is August 15th
+##IMPORTANT: DEADLINE IS AUGUST 15, 2013

 Welcome to the open call for speakers for [CascadiaJS 2013][].
 CascadiaJS is a JavaScript conference for developers in the Pacific Northwest.
 If you love JavaScript and know how to submit a pull request, you are eligible to speak at our conference.
 Diversity of voices is important to our community, so please don't think that you need to be a JS celebrity in order to speak at CJS.

-The deadline to submit a proposal is **August 15, 2013**.
+* The deadline to submit a proposal is **August 15, 2013**.
 You are free to submit (and even revise) proposals up until that date.
+* Travel and accomodations for speakers will be taken care of.
-Please follow the instructions below and help us spread the word!
+* Please follow the instructions below and help us spread the word!

 ###How to submit a proposal